 Spring Lake Regional Park in Santa Rosa is one of Sonoma County's most popular parks, featuring trails, boating, a campground, picnic areas, natural history center, and a summer swimming lagoon.

-Boat rentals are closed until further notice due to the Covid-19 health emergency.
 Spring Lake is a 72-acre reservoir open for boating (electric engines only) and paddling.
 A year-round boat ramp is located at the end of the park's Newanga Avenue entrance.
-Boat rentals - kayaks, paddleboards, pedal boats and canoes - are available via the park's Violetti Road entrance daily in the summer and weekends only in September.
+Kayak and paddleboard rentals are available 11 a.m. to 6 p.m.
+Fridays, Saturdays and Sundays through the summer.
+The rental office is next to the swimming lagoon via the park's Violetti Road entrance.
+Rentals start at $12 and hour.
+Last rental is at 5 p.m.

 With nearly 10 miles of trails, Spring Lake is a favorite destination for hiking, running, biking and horseback riding.
 Trails include an easy paved route around the lake and connections to Trione-Annadel State Park and the city of Santa Rosa's Howarth Park.

-Spring Lake's swimming lagoon is closed until further notice due to the Covid-19 health emergency.
+Spring Lake's swimming lagoon is closed due to the Covid-19 health emergency.

 Spring Lake features wheelchair-accessible trails, picnic areas, camp sites and and access to the Environmental Discovery Center.
 All-terrain wheelchairs are available on a first-come, first-served basis.
 Please contact park staff to check out an all-terrain wheelchair.